-- 1) Anna Bay & Tilligerry Creek: Continue to progress the Floodplain Risk Management Study and Plan. - 2) Heatherbrae: Investigation on the suitability of an infiltration system and its usage for storm water disposal. - 3) Karuah: Drainage study to identify extent of flooding problems in select catchments and determine the improvement strategy. - 4) Little Beach: Drainage study to identify extent of flooding problems in select catchments and determine the improvement strategy. - 5) Medowie: Drainage study of the Ballat Close basin catchment to identify extent of flooding problems in select catchments and determine the improvement strategy. - 6) Medowie: Drainage study of the Coolabah Road catchment to identify extent of flooding problems in select catchments and determine the improvement strategy. - 7) Shoal Bay: Update the drainage study to account for recently constructed drainage improvements and identify further drainage network upgrades to reduce the flooding impacts on private properties. - 8) Soldiers Point: Drainage study to identify extent of flooding problems in George Reserve Catchment and determine the improvement strategy. - 9) Overall: continue to progress development of the Lower Hunter River Cumulative Development Impact Study and Plan.
+- 1) Anna Bay & Tilligerry Creek: Continue to progress the Floodplain Risk Management Study and Plan. - 2) Heatherbrae: Investigation on the suitability of an infiltration system and its usage for storm water disposal. - 3) Karuah: Drainage study to identify extent of flooding problems in select catchments and determine the improvement strategy. - 4) Little Beach: Drainage study to identify extent of flooding problems in select catchments and determine the improvement strategy. - 5) Medowie: Drainage study of the Ballat Close basin catchment to determine the improvement strategy. - 6) Medowie: Drainage study of select catchments to determine the improvement strategy.

+- 7) Soldiers Point: Drainage study to identify extent of flooding problems in George Reserve catchment and determine the improvement strategy. - 8) Overall: continue to progress development of the Lower Hunter River Cumulative Development Impact Study and Plan.